jvineis/TARA-18S/README.md

     iu-merge-pairs ${SAMPLE}.ini --enforce-Q30-check -o ${SAMPLE} --ignore-deflines

-####  5. This will merge your reads and create a ton of output files.
-Now you are going to want to filter out reads that don't contain the primer sequences.
-Which you can do using the script below
+####  5. Step 4 will merge your reads and create a ton of output files.
+Now you are going to want to filter out reads that don't contain the primer sequences from the high quality read files that end with MERGED.
+You can do using the script below.
+The script below also contains the step to dereplicate the reads for each of your samples.
+Make sure that you have an active bioconda environment (e.g. "conda activate bioconda") prior to running python script through the sbatch.
+Also make sure that you have vsearch active prior to running the derepliate step for each sample.
+You can use the hash (#) character in front of the lines that you don't want to run.

     #!/bin/bash#
     #SBATCH --nodes=1